We're visiting Glastonbury, where the legendary King Arthur supposedly ruled. We're in southwestern England, south of Bath.

 A huge fire destroyed the monastic buildings in 1184.
 Reconstruction began immediately.
 The rebuilt Lady Chapel was consecrated in 1186.
 Parts of the aisle and crossing were completed by 1189, but the reconstruction work was slowing as even Glastonbury's wealth had its limits.
 Income from pilgrimages were expected to supplement the payment for the reconstruction, but the number of pilgrims had dropped.

 It was soon announced that the monks had experienced a collective vision and the abbot, Henry de Sully, directed an excavation.
 The abbot had the monks dig at a certain spot in the cemetery, and at a depth of sixteen feet, almost five meters, they found a tomb.
-The spot is marked by the sign you see below.

 There was a covering stone, and under that, a lead cross and a very large oak tree trunk hollowed out to hold two skeletons.
 The lead cross bore an inscription: